swagathushetty/swagathushetty/README.md

 ---
-I have worked as a front end developer(React and React Native) for clients based in the US and middle east
+I have worked as a front end developer(React and React Native) for clients based in the US and the middle east

 Things that I bring to the table ->